Our Team

 Marcia has 25+ years of experience in writing and communication for Dutch and Canadian media outlets – most recently the Driftwood – and non-for-profits.

 Olivia was born and bred on Salt Spring Island and knows our organization from the inside out, as she was a Pass it On Girls mentor for four years.
 She graduated from GISS in 2015, started her own housekeeping business on Salt Spring Island and is currently working in an administrative role.
-She’s also a volunteer for BC Transplant; honouring her brother Allistair who died five years ago and donated five organs, saving and improving the lives of the recipients.
+She’s also a volunteer for BC Transplant; honouring her brother Allistair who died in the fall of 2017 and donated five organs, saving and improving the lives of the recipients.

 Dan has been working in the credit union system for over 22 years, the last 8 with Island Savings, a division of First West Credit Union.
 His latest role is as a Branch Manager for the Salt Spring branch.